DiamondKeySecurity/stm32/README.md

 firmware will begin.
 The LED test firmware will flash the green, yellow, red and blue LEDs in order until the end of time.

+Once the bootloader is installed, regular firmware can be loaded without an ST-LINK cable like this:

+  $ ./bin/dfu projects/board-test/led-test.bin

+Then reboot the Alpha board.

 ST-LINK
 =======